feduarte-dev/First-Project/README.md

 ## 💻 Project

-I searched for a free web development course on march, 2023. i was afraid it wouldnt workout because its a whole new area that i never touched.
+I searched for a free web development course on march, 2023.
+I was afraid it wouldnt workout because its a whole new area that i never touched.
 Gladly i finished the course in one week and i had a solid material that gave me motivation and faith in changing carrer.
 So, this linktree was created to use as business card and portfolio which i intend to update with every new skill that this next phase of my life provides.

 ## 🔖 Layout